-"Oh!" cried Milcher.
+- "Oh!" cried Milcher.
 He leaned close again in the air of a man discharging a secret it burned him to keep.
 "The King's sword is gone.
 No one knows where.
 It is said the King will fall.
-Without the sword he cannot stand."

-"You cannot mean the Shining One "

-"One and the same!
+Without the sword he cannot stand." - "You cannot mean the Shining One-" - "One and the same!
 Yes, that's the one.
 What other sword would it be?"
 He turned to the other man working at the bar.
 "Otho!
-Come here."

-Otho lumbered up and fixed Ronsard with a look of benign appraisal.
-"Yes?"
+Come here." - Otho lumbered up and fixed Ronsard with a look of benign appraisal.
+"Yes?" - "Otho, tell this fellow about the King's enchanted sword."

-"Otho, tell this fellow about the King's enchanted sword."
-Otho was not tired of relating his knowledge, though he bad done little else since he heard it.
-With enthusiasm he embroidered on the scant details he possessed, embellishing them to lend his tale extra color.

-"Aye I see what you mean."
-Ronsard nodded solemnly when

-Otho had finished.
+what is this about the King's Sword!
+I know houring of that.

+- Otho was not tired of relating his knowledge, though he had done little else since he heard it.
+With enthusiasm he embroidered on the scant details he possessed, embellishing them to lend his tale extra color. - "Aye, I see what you mean."
+Ronsard nodded solemnly when Otho had finished.
 "This could be bad.
 Very bad indeed.
-I am glad

-I am not the King."

-"His fish is flayed, as they say.
+I am glad I am not the King." - "His fish is flayed, as they say.
 I do not think he will be King for long.
-There is much talk against him now."

-"I have not heard such talk."

-"It is hist beginning.
+There is much talk against him now." - "I have not heard such talk." - "It is just beginning.
 There was a man in here last night, a white-bearded fellow from the north, out of Obrey.
-He said that people there are afraid of the Dragon King's new god this Most High of his.
-They are arming to protect their temples."
-"Protect their temples?
-From what?"

-"From the King!
+He said that people there are afraid of the Dragon King's new god-this Most High of his.
+They are arming to protect their temples." - "Protect their temples?
+From what?" - "From the King!
 The Dragon King has sent men to pull down the temples."
-Otho nodded knowingly, his round face glowing with pleasure at having such a dull-witted and uninformed listener.

-"Aye, I have been hearing the same," put in Milcher.

-"Who is this man this one who is saying these things?"

-"He was in here last night.
-Told us all about it.
-If you wait a bit be may be back.
-I think he said he would come back tonight if he was still in Askelon."
-Milcher swept his eyes over the crowds lining the benches and hunched over the tables of his establishment.
-"I do not see him now, but he may come later."

-Ronsard took up his jar and said, "I will wait in that case.
-I want to hear what he has to say.
-Point him out to me when he comes."
+Otho nodded knowingly, his round face glowing with pleasure what he has to say, I offit fill out to the when he comes.

-They had come upon the ruined city in the setting sun.
-The red stone ofDekra glimmered like ruby in the crimson twilight, its delicate spires and finger-thin towers rising toward the deep blue heavens.
-The city seemed to have magically appeared, dropped out of the sky into the wilderness, a thing of charmed creation,
+They had come upon the mined city in the setting sun.
+The red stone of Dekra glimmered like ruby in the crimson twilight, its delicate spires and finger-thin towers rising toward the deep blue heavens.
+The city seemed to have magically appeared, dropped out of the sky into the wilderness, a thing of charmed creation.